dataprofessor/streamlit-for-datascience/lesson-2.md

   <img src="./img/lesson-2-numpy-tensor-illustration.png" width="50%">
 </p>

-In essence, a vector is an array of scalar, a matrix is an array of vectors and the 3D tensor is an array of matrix.
+As summarized above, a vector is an array of scalar, a matrix is an array of vectors and the 3D tensor is an array of matrix.

+Now that we have taken a quick glance at NumPy, let's proceed to seeing how we can handle data.

-## 4. Pandas
+## 5. Pandas

 Pandas is a Python library that allows the loading, processing and wrangling of data.

-### 4.1.
+### 5.1.
 Installing Pandas

 Let's start by installing Pandas that can be performed as follows: